iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

 ## Git Hub / Gitlab

-- Lot of source code is hosted at github or gitlab, but it's a code repository.
+- Lot of source code is hosted at GitHub, Gitlab or other services, but it's a code repository.
 - BUT: We want a website!!

 ---